pablodiste/data-store/README.md

 ### CRUD Stores

 A CrudStore is a Store which also implements create, update and delete methods.
-These operations are reflected in API calls (POST, PUT and DELETE REST calls for example), and the new/updated/deleted entities are also created/updated/deleted from the cache when the API call succeeds.
+These operations are reflected in API calls (POST, PUT and DELETE REST calls for example), and the new/updated/deleted entities are also created/updated/deleted from the source of truth when the API call succeeds.
+This is a very simple implementation and it does not consider yet making changes on a working thread.

 Example of definition: